Azure-Samples/search-dotnet-getting-started/README.md

 * Compile and Run the project using Visual Studio 2017.
 * Alternatively, download the .NET Core SDK at https://www.microsoft.com/net/core and issue a `dotnet run` command from the DotNetHowToIndexers directory.

+## Running the DotNetHowToMultipleDataSources sample

+* Open the DotNetHowToMultipleDataSources.csproj project in Visual Studio.
+* Update the appsettings.json with your service name, api key, and connection string to your Azure SQL database and Cosmos DB database
+* Run the `data\hotels.sql` script against your Azure SQL database.
+* Upload the json files in `HotelsJson` to a SQL collection called `hotels` in your Cosmos DB database
+* Compile and Run the project using Visual Studio 2017.
+* Alternatively, download the .NET Core SDK at https://www.microsoft.com/net/core and issue a `dotnet run` command from the DotNetHowToMultipleDataSources directory.

 ## Running the DotNetHowToSynonyms sample